The Magnificent Seven Deadly Sins: Cast

-Pride
+5. Pride

-The fifth segment, "Pride", is written by Alan Simpson and Ray Galton.
-In it, two motorists (Carmichael and Bass) meet facing each other on a narrow country road, and neither is willing to pull aside to let the other pass.
+"Pride" is written by Alan Simpson and Ray Galton.
+In it, two motorists meet facing each other on a narrow country road, and neither is willing to pull aside to let the other pass.
 In the end, neither wins.

 This was a reworking of the writers' Impasse episode in the second (1963) series of Comedy Playhouse.
 It was remade again in 1996 as an episode of Paul Merton in Galton & Simpson's....